Learning Actionable Analytics from Multiple Software Projects: Experimental Results

-We answer this question in two parts: (a) First, we assess the effectiveness of XTREE (using Area Under Planner Effectiveness Curve); (b) Next, we compare XTREE with other threshold based planners.
-In each case, we split the available data into training, testing, and validation.
-That is, given versions $v_1, v_2, ..., v_K$, we, {\em train} the planners on version $v_1$; then {\em generate plans} using the planners for version $v_2$; then {\em validate} the effectiveness of those plans on $v_3$ using the \ktest.
-Then, we repeat the process by training on $v_2$, testing on $v_3$, and validating on version $v_4$, and so on.
+To answer this question, we measure the \textit{overlap} between the planners' recommendations and the developer's actions.
+To measure this, we split the available data into training, testing, and validation sets.
+That is, given versions $\mathcal{V}_1, \mathcal{V}_2, \mathcal{V}_3....$, we, \be \item {\em train} the planners on version $\mathcal{V}_1$; then \item {\em generate plans} using the planners for version $\mathcal{V}_2$; \item then {\em validate} the effectiveness of those plans on $\mathcal{V}_2$ using the \ktest. \ee Then, we repeat the process by training on $\mathcal{V}_2$, testing on $\mathcal{V}_3$, and validating on version $\mathcal{V}_4$, and so on.
+For each of these $\{train, test, validation\}$ sets, we measure the \textit{overlap} and categorize them into 4 ranges: \bi \item very little, i.e. $0-25\%$; \item some, i.e. $26\%-50\%$; \item more, i.e. $51\%-75\%$; \item mostly, i.e. $76\%-100\%$. \ei \fig{results} shows the results of planning with several planners: XTREE, Alves, Shatnawi, and Oliveira.
+Note, for the sake of brevity, we illustrate results for 4 projects-- Ant, Camel, Poi, and Xerces.
+A full set set results for all projects are available at \url{https://git.io/fjkNM}.

-For each of these $\{train, test, validation\}$ sets, we generate performance statistics as per \fig{report_sample}; i.e. plot the planner effectiveness curve to measure the number of defects reduced (and increased) as a function of extent of overlap.
-Then, we measure the Area-Under the Planner Effectiveness Curve (AUPEC).